vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and *worship him that made heaven, and earth, and the sea, and the fountains of waters*. … Here is the patience of the saints: here are *they that keep the commandments of God, and the faith of Jesus*.
 {% ct 'Revelation 14:7, 12' %}

 There will be a call in the last days to worship God, the Creator of the universe, which implies there will be another power vying to be worshiped as well.
 This call is a reference to the last part of the fourth commandment where keeping the Sabbath is identified as a sign and an acknowledgment that God is the Creator of all.
 Could the worship of God by keeping His seventh day Sabbath constitute the seal of God in the last days?
-Verse 12 leaves no room for doubt when it says the saints will be keeping the commandments of God and the faith of Jesus, who Himself kept the commandments, including the fourth (see [“God’s Rest Day”](/posts/basics/sabbath.md#did-jesus-keep-the-sabbath)).
+Verse 12 leaves no room for doubt when it says the saints will be keeping the commandments of God and the faith of Jesus, who Himself kept the commandments, [including the fourth](/posts/basics/sabbath.md#did-jesus-keep-the-sabbath).
 May we be found faithful in our stand for Jesus.